ankurngm/AiFinOps/README.md

   (plain `fetch`), `examples/nodejs/ollama-using-openai-sdk-with-attribution.js` (`openai` SDK), and `examples/curl/ollama-chat-completion-with-attribution.sh` — all free, since they call a local model priced at `$0`.

+### 0.1.1 — 2026-08-23

+- Licensed under [Elastic License 2.0](LICENSE), plus a supplemental attribution term — free for personal, commercial, and enterprise use and modification, with restrictions on (a) offering it as a hosted/managed service to third parties, and (b) redistributing without a visible attribution link back to the original repository.
+- Added a license header to every source file (`src/`, `scripts/`, `eslint.config.js`).
+- Added a `GET /health` endpoint — reports overall status, app version, uptime, Postgres reachability (`200`/`503`), and per-provider readiness.
+Safe to expose without inbound auth;
+  reports no secrets or business data.
+- Added optional cost-attribution headers (`AiFinOps-Region-Id`, `-Environment`, `-Tenant-Id`, `-Application-Id`, `-Module-Id`, `-Process-Or-User-Id`, `-Transaction-Id`) — captured in the `requests` table for future dashboard filtering, never forwarded to the LLM provider.
+See [ARCHITECTURE.md](ARCHITECTURE.md#attribution-headers) for the full field reference.
+- Added Node.js usage examples under [`examples/nodejs/`](examples/nodejs) — basic call,
+  call with attribution, calling an unprovisioned model (shows the compliance gate), and using the official `openai` SDK against AiFinOps via `baseURL`.
+- Added curl usage examples under [`examples/curl/`](examples/curl) — basic call, call with attribution, and calling an unprovisioned model (shows the compliance gate).
+- Added optional file-based audit logging (`FILE_LOGGING_ENABLED`, off by default) — one JSON line per call (caller request, what was forwarded to the provider, the provider's response, and what was sent back to the caller), size-rotated via `LOG_MAX_SIZE` (default `10m`), retention deliberately uncapped.
+Every request now gets a real UUID (`request.id`), shared across Fastify's own logs, the audit log file, and a new `request_id` column in Postgres, so any of the three can be used to find the others.
+Postgres logging is unaffected either way.
+  See [ARCHITECTURE.md](ARCHITECTURE.md#file-based-audit-logging) for the full design.

 ### 0.1.0 — 2026-08-19